-Subco contractor: ABN: (Business name) Of (Address of subcontractor) has e entered into a contract with ABN: (Note 2) (Business name of principal contractor) Contr ract number/identifier: (Note 3) This S Statement applies for work between:/ and// inclusive, (Note 4) subje ect of the payment claim dated: (Note 5) I, is ma Subco a Director or a person authorised by the Subcontractor on whose b ade, hereby declare that I am in the position to know the truth of the matters which are contractor's Statement and declare the following to the best of my knowledge and belie ehalf this declaration e contained in this f: (a) The abovementioned Subcontractor has either employed or engaged workers or subcontractors during the above period of this contract.
-Tick [] if true and complet to (g) below, as applicable.
-If it is not the case that workers or subcontractors are or you are an exempt employer for workers compensation purposes tick [] and or complete (f) and (g) below.
+Subco ontractor: ABN: (Business name) Of - (Address of subcontractor) has ei ntered into a contract with ABN: ABN: (Note 2) Contra act number/identifier: (Note 3) This S Statement applies for work between:// and// inclusive, (Note 4) subje ct of the payment claim dated: (Note 5) Subco (a) The abovementioned Subcontractor has either employed or engaged workers or subcontractors during the above period of this contract.
+Tick [ ] if true and comply with (b) to (g) below, as applicable.
+If it is not the case that workers or subcontractors are involved or you are an exempt employer for workers compensation purposes tick [ ] and only complete (f) and (g) below.
 You must tick one box.
-(Note 6) / with (b) involved ly (b) All workers compensation insurance premiums payable by the Subcontractor in resp work done under the contract have been paid.
-The Certificate of Currency for that is attached and is dated// ect of the (Note 7) insurance (c) All remuneration payable to relevant employees for work under the contract for the period has been paid. above (Note 8) (d) Where the Subcontractor is required to be registered as an employer under the Pay Act 2007 , the Subcontractor has paid all payroll tax due in respect of employees wh performed work under the contract, as required at the date of this Subcontractor's roll Tax (Note 9)
+(Note 6) (b) All workers compensation insurance premiums payable by the Subcontractor in respect of the work done under the contract have been paid.
+The Certificate of Currency for that insurance is attached and is dated// (Note 7) (c) All remuneration payable to relevant employees for work under the contract for the above period has been paid.
+(Note 8) (d) Where the Subcontractor is required to be registered as an employer under the Payroll Tax Act 2007 , the Subcontractor has paid all payroll tax due in respect of employees who performed work under the contract, as required at the date of this Subcontractor's Statement.
+(Note 9)